gordielachance/wp-soundsystem/readme.txt

 == Description ==

 Manage a music library within Wordpress; including playlists, tracks, artists, albums and live playlists.
-The perfect fit for your music blog !
+It's the perfect fit for your music blog !

 = Several new post types =

-Tracks, artists, albums, playlists and live playlists uses each a custom post type, so you can easily manage them.
+Playlists, Live Playlists, Albums, Artists, Tracks and Track Sources each uses a custom post type, so you can easily manage/extend them.

 = Playlists =

-Managing the playlist tracks is a piece of cake using the Tracklist metabox :
+Managing the playlist tracks is a piece of cake using the *Tracklist metabox* :
 Add or remove tracks on the fly, reorder them, and link one or several music sources to each track.

-Import a tracklist from a file or a music service like Spotify using the Tracklist Importer (see below).
+Import a tracklist from a file or a music service like Spotify using the *Tracklist Importer* (see below).
-Export playlists in [XSPF](https://en.wikipedia.org/wiki/XML_Shareable_Playlist_Format) (XML Shareable Playlist Format).

-= MusicBrainz =
-When managing a track, artist or album, the plugin can search for its MusicBrainz ID.
-It makes it easier to identify the items, and loads various metadatas from [MusicBrainz](https://musicbrainz.org/) (an open data music database).
-For example, when creating an album post, you can load its tracklist from the MusicBrainz datas; so you don't need to enter each track manually.

 = Audio player =

 When viewing a post that contains a tracklist, an audio player will show up to play your tracks !

-The audio player uses the native [MediaElement.js](http://www.mediaelementjs.com/) media framework.
+**Attention:** The audio player uses the native [MediaElement.js](http://www.mediaelementjs.com/) media framework.
 The current version that is shipped with Wordpress is obsolete; so you'll need to upgrade it manually (see [ticket#39686](https://core.trac.wordpress.org/ticket/39686)).
 It should be OK when Wordpress 4.8.1 is released.

-Supported sources : regular audio files, Youtube, Soundcloud.
+**Supported sources** : Youtube, Soundcloud, regular audio files.

-= Auto-source =
+= Track Sources =

-If you didn't set sources for your tracks (see below) and that the "auto-source" setting is checked; the audio player will try to find an online source automatically (Youtube, Soundcloud, ...) based on the track informations.
+If you didn't set sources for your tracks (see below) and that the **auto-source** option is enabled; the audio player will try to find an online source automatically (Youtube, Soundcloud, ...) based on the track informations.

-= Last.FM =
-The audio player can scrobble tracks to your Last.fm account; or add tracks to your Last.fm favorites.

-= Music Sources Metabox =
-Set one or several music sources for your tracks when editing them; as on screenshot #8.
-It could be a local audio file or a link to a music service.

 Those links will be used by the audio player (see above) to play the track if the source URL is supported.